zubinchopra/portaldocs/portal-sdk/templates/portalfx-controls-datetimepicker.md

 - including it in an HTML template via a 'pcControl' binding.
 You can see examples running in SamplesExtension [here](http://aka.ms/portalfx/samples#blade/SamplesExtension/DateTimePickerInstructions/selectedItem/DateTimePickerInstructions/selectedValue/DateTimePickerInstructions) along with the source code here: `SamplesExtension\Extension\Client\V1\Controls\DateTimePicker\ViewModels\DateTimePickerViewModels.ts`.

 By default, this control displays date according to the user's local [timezoneoffset](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/getTimezoneOffset).
 If the `showTimezoneDropdown` option is supplied as `true`, users can choose a timezoneoffset using the Timezone Dropdown.
 The viewmodel's `value` property will *always* normalize the date/time value to the user's local timezoneoffset.
-Typically, backends will return UTC dates, and these will be converted by the DateTimePicker control such that the view model `value` property will reflect the user's locale.
+Typically, backends will return UTC dates, and these will be converted by the DateTimePicker control such that the ViewModel `value` property will reflect the user's locale.

 Be aware that [timezoneoffset](http://tantek.com/2015/218/b1/use-timezone-offsets) !== timezone.
 If you need to use timezones (e.g., to ensure constant scheduling time), you should set `showTimezoneDropdown` to `false`, and use separate dropdown control populated with timezones used on your backend (which may vary, but preferably [IANA timezones](https://www.iana.org/time-zones)).